MIT Sloan School of Management – Global Executive Academy Case Study

 This innovative program is designed for executives and senior managers who want to enhance their general management skills.
 It is unique in that it’s offered simultaneously in multiple languages to participants from Asia, Europe, Russia and the Middle East.

-For one of their earlier programs, MIT reached out to Language Connections requesting translation and interpretation support for students speaking five different languages.
+For one of their earlier programs, MIT reached out to Language Connections requesting interpretation and translation services for students speaking five different languages.

 MIT requested language support for Arabic, Mandarin Chinese, Portuguese, Russian, and Spanish.
 The set of text and multimedia materials used throughout the program included: